Rotating Black Holes in a Viable Lorentz-Violating Gravity: Finding Exact Solutions Without Tears: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Ozgur Sarioglu for helpful correspondences.
+We would like to thank {\"O}zg{\"u}r Sar{\i}o\u{g}lu for helpful correspondences.
 This work was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology {(2020R1A2C1010372, 2020R1A6A1A03047877)}.